Project 1882

 Short lives and painful death

-Half of all chicks hatched in egg factories are male.
+Half of all chicks hatched for egg factory farms are male.
 Since male chicks do not lay eggs and are not fast-growing enough for meat production, they are killed immediately after hatching.
-The hens in egg factories are killed when they are around 1½ years old.
+The hens in egg factory farms are killed when they are around 1½ years old.
 At that point, they are no longer considered profitable and often have broken bones due to the demanding egg-laying process which makes them prone to osteoporosis.

 Hens and roosters